michaelliao/git-explorer/README.md

 # Notes

-The URL must contain branch info so the following URL is not work:
+The URL must contain branch info otherwise the URL like this is not work:

 ```
 https://github.com/michaelliao/git-explorer
 ```

-Use URL with branch instead:
+Always use URL with branch:

 ```
 https://github.com/michaelliao/git-explorer/tree/main